cjohansen/imagine/Readme.md

 - `:retina-optimized?` - Encodes the recommendation from [this article on retina images](https://alidark.com/responsive-retina-image-mobile/) - double the image size and lower the quality setting to `0.3`.
 Only applies to JPGs.
+- `:retina-quality` - Optionally override the default retina quality of `0.3`.

 If neither `:width` nor `:height` is set, the output image is not resized.
 If either one is missing, the other is computed to maintain aspect ratio.
 It is